dougwollison/nlingual/readme.txt

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/nlingual/releases) for this project.**

 = 2.9.1 =
 Fixed issue causing sitemap requests to redirect to posts page.
+Simplified accept-language handling.

 = 2.9.0.1 =
 Hotfix: long-overlooked typo localizing author posts pages.